gndec-yjs/CE-Excel/Contents/Module4.md

 The workbook should demonstrate:

-- Proper formatting
+- Proper worksheet formatting
 - Correct formulas
-- Appropriate functions
+- Appropriate Excel functions
 - Logical calculations
 - Professional presentation

 Students should also ensure that:

+- Worksheets are properly named.
-- Worksheets are clearly labelled.
+- Units are clearly specified.
+- Tables are neatly formatted.
 - Appropriate headings are used.
-- Units are specified wherever applicable.
-- The workbook is print-ready.
+- Workbook is ready for printing.

 ---